Abdullahnorain/journal-rounds-legal/PRIVACY_POLICY.md

 - Enforce our Terms of Service or other agreements

 ### 4.4 Business Transfers
-If we are involved in a merger, acquisition, financing, reorganization, bankruptcy, or sale of company assets, your information may be transferred as part of that transaction.
+If we are involved in a merger, acquisition, financing, reorganization, bankruptcy, or sale of assets, your information may be transferred as part of that transaction.
 We will notify you of any such change in ownership or control of your personal information.

 ### 4.5 With Your Consent
 We may share your information with third parties when you have given us your explicit consent to do so.